dotnet/csharpstandard/standard/expressions.md

 The subsequent arguments are simply the *expressions* from the *interpolations* (if any), in order.

-When an *interpolated_string_expression* contains multiple holes, the expressions in those holes are evaluated in textual order, from the left-most hole to the right-most hole.
+When an *interpolated_string_expression* contains multiple placeholders, the expressions in those placeholders are evaluated in textual order, from the left-most hole to the right-most hole.

 > *Example*:
 > ```csharp